kgellien/timeplanner-scala/README.md

  - refactoring (extraction of constants; preparation for cleanup)
  - Week KW-%02d -> W%02d
  - runTp.sh added to demonstrate call via SBT
+ - new parameter daysPerWeek, so that instead of 7-day-week e.g. a 5 or 6 day work week is possible

 ### 0.7.5